- Come to Concerts

 Our Mission and History

-Passionate about educating the next generation about classical music, the Symphony presents a biennial workshop and concert for children, as well as an educational outreach program for third and fourth graders, Orchestrating Kids Through Classics™, both of which have received accolades from parents, kids, and teachers alike.
+Passionate about educating the next generation about classical music, the Symphony presents a workshop and concert for children, and offers an educational outreach program for third and fourth graders, Orchestrating Kids Through Classics™, both of which have received accolades from parents, kids, and teachers alike.
 Working to make classical music accessible to all, Lexington Symphony offers outreach programs that serve all ages, provides tickets at affordable prices, and presents exciting concert experiences that audiences love.
 Orchestra members work with community members in all aspects of the organization, and it is this energetic collaboration between musicians, community, and conductor that makes Lexington Symphony special.